 It is easy to start, but to succeed as a freelancer takes time and strategy.

 If the corporate 9-to-5 just doesn’t work for you or maybe you just want to work on more interesting projects, freelancing is an exciting option.
-And often risky.
+And often risky, but sometimes very profitable.

 Here are 10 tactics to help you ditch the full-time job and start hustling your way to freedom.